Article

 About the study

-To detect viral RNA or proteins, the authors collected samples of gastric mucosa, blood, and residual surgical samples from 13 types of solid tissues, including stomach, lung, skin, intestine, blood vessel, kidney, breast, thyroid, liver, brain, pancreas, gallbladder, and appendix.
+To detect SARS-CoV-2 RNA or proteins, the authors collected samples of gastric mucosa, blood, and residual surgical samples from 13 types of solid tissues, including stomach, lung, skin, intestine, blood vessel, kidney, breast, thyroid, liver, brain, pancreas, gallbladder, and appendix.
 They also collected 31 pairs of tumor and paratumor tissues and 198 paratumor-only tissues.
-For patients who underwent gastroscopy, both oropharyngeal swabs and gastric mucosa samples were collected to exclude potential contamination from the oral cavity.
+In patients who underwent gastroscopy, both oropharyngeal swabs and gastric mucosa samples were collected to exclude potential contamination from the oral cavity.

 Other data included age, sex, BMI, history of cancer, current chemotherapy or immunotherapy, comorbidities such as hypertension, diabetes, anemia, hyperlipidemia, cardio/cerebrovascular disease, chronic respiratory diseases, thyroid dysfunction, and number of COVID-19 vaccinations.